UncleCShark/Cmaketopia/Docs/CommandLine.md

 Figure 1.2 The compile and link process.

 The figure above presents **The Three Musketeers** (a compiler, librarian and linker) in action.
 On the left you see a process of creation of a static library, which is later linked to an executable or dynamic link library by the linker.
 Every program that uses a library facility must include its associated header.
 Therefore in the previous compilation stage of our application we had to include a library header.
+On Windows when a program contains exports additional [import library]({{site.baseurl}}/Docs/AdditionalReadingResources#MSVC-id) is created by the linker.
+An import library is a library that automates the process of loading and using a dynamic library.
+On Windows this is a small separated static library, the only exception is GCC which can links shared object (.so) directly.
+On linux a share object (.so) works as dynamic and import library and can be specified as input to the linker.

 ### Compilation process